Aztekium

-The genus Aztekium contains three species of small globular cactus.
+The genus Aztekium contains two species of small globular cactus.
 Discovered in 1929 by F. Ritter, in Rayones, Nuevo León, Mexico, this genus was thought to be monotypic (with Aztekium ritteri) until a second species (Aztekium hintonii) was discovered by George S. Hinton, in Galeana, Nuevo León in 1991.
 A further possible species, Aztekium valdezii, was described in 2011, but is considered to be a synonym of A. ritteri.

 Description

-Aztekium ritteri is a small plant (around 20 mm wide), with 9 to 11 ribs, which typically have transverse wrinkles.
+Aztekium ritteri is a plant that is around 20 mm wide, with 9 to 11 ribs, which typically have transverse wrinkles.
 Its color varies from pale green to grayish-green.
-The center of the cactus contains a lot of white wool.
-Flowers are small (less than 10 mm wide), with white petals and pinkish sepals.
-The plants bear small pinkish berry-like fruits.
+The center of the cactus contains white wool.
+Flowers are less than 10 mm wide, with white petals and pinkish sepals.
+The plants bear pinkish berry-like fruit.
 A. hintonii is larger, to 10 cm in diameter, 10 to 18 grooved ribs, flowers magenta to 3 cm.
 It grows only on gypsum.